 Former Chair of the Board of Tempo School and of the Edmonton Opera Association

-Founding Board Member and Vice-President, Edmonton Recital Society and the Edmonton Gentlemen’s Dinner Club
+Founding Board Member of the Edmonton Recital Society and the Edmonton Gentlemen’s Dinner Club

 Counsel for the Government of Alberta in dealing with the five day illegal correctional services strike in 2013, including Labour Relations Board hearings, contempt proceedings and their appeals.
 Precedent-setting contempt fines were ordered against and paid by the striking union of $350,000.

 Regularly advises and assists employers with non-competition agreements and restrictive covenants, including litigation concerning their breach.